 Tried and tested in political marketing/mobilization/campaigning, many times, that ‘intention to vote’ increases the probability of other people voting by several points.
 Much more than a plead to vote, or other direct call to action, eg… will you vote, please?

 In organizations we have a tendency to dismiss ‘intentions’ as something weak.
-And they are if they were to stay like that.
-But numerous Behavioural Economics ‘experiments’ show that the declaration of intentions, visible and with good social copying possibilities in front (e.g. the neighbourhood in political campaigning) is very strong in pulling behaviours.
+And they are, if they were to stay like that.
+But numerous Behavioural Economic ‘experiments’ show that the declaration of intentions, visible and with good social copying possibilities in front (e.g. the neighbourhood in political campaigning) is very strong in pulling behaviours.

 The practical translation in organizational terms is the leader switching from ‘we need to do X, X is good for you/us’ to ‘ I am going to do X (what about you?)